jtcasablanca/workbench-example-agentic-rag/README.md

    * Create an API key on the overview page.

 4. Have some pdfs or web pages to put in the RAG.

+5. NVIDIA Employees: Configure `INTERNAL_API` API key to use internal endpoints instead of public ones.

 #### Opening the Chat